Leading Curriculum and Assessment

 - identify professional learning needs.

 Leading Curriculum and Assessment caters to all school settings through contextualised content and applied learning.
 The course is evidence-informed and draws on a variety of sources, including state curriculum and contemporary research.
-You will explore how to leverage student voice and agency in the design of curriculum and assessment.
+Your team will use local evidence, including student voice and school data, to support planning for school-wide professional learning.

-This course directly supports the Curriculum Planning and Assessment dimension under the Excellence in Teaching and Learning priority of the Framework for Improving Student Outcomes.
+This course directly supports the Curriculum Planning and Assessment dimension under the Excellence in Teaching and Learning and Positive Climate for Learning priorities of the Framework for Improving Student Outcomes.

 Designed for school teams that include at least 1 principal class member and 2 leading teachers who have some responsibility for curriculum and/or assessment development.